AnushreeKagadal/Day04_Elevate-Lab-Task4/README.md

 - Used `HAVING` to filter groups based on aggregate values, such as destinations with high average destination budget.
 - Lernede how to connect tables and perform relational data analysis to get meaningful insights.

+**Tools used:** MySQL Workbench
 **Outcome:**
 - Gained hands-on experience in *aggregation function** and **categorization**.
 - Practiced **grouping and filtering** grouped data effectively.
-- Improved understanding of relational data analysis by linking two tandalysis
+- Improved understanding of relational data analysis by linking two tables.